trueos/pcbsd/src-qt5/docs/controlpanel.rst

 - **Launch Terminal:** opens a terminal with the root user logged into the jail.
 This allows you to administer the jail from the command line.
 This button will be greyed out if the highlighted jail is not running.
 You can start a jail by right-clicking its entry and selecting "Start this Jail" from the menu or by clicking "Start Jail".

-- **Check for Updates:** launches :ref:`Update Manager` to determine if any system updates are available to be installed into the jail.
-If an update is found, the text "Updates available!" will appear in the "Updates" column for that jail.
-Note that this button is not available if a Linux jail is highlighted.

 - **Export Jail:** launches a pop-up window prompting you to choose the directory in which to save a backup of the jail (and all of its software, configuration, and files) as a :file:`.wdn` file.
 Creating the :file:`.wdn` file may take some time, especially if you have installed src, ports, or